 The candidates that have been selected for the 2023-2024 Board of Directors election are listed below, along with their position statements and election videos.
 This year, members are electing one President-Elect and two Directors.
 After reviewing the candidate statements, click the button below to cast your vote!
-Voting is open until 11:59 pm CT on February 20, 2023.
+Voting is closed.

 Click below to view candidate statements.

 - For President-Elect: Donna Kurek, MSN, RN, MHA, ONC, CMSRN